Gabriel-8813/Languages_and_ML/README.md

 Due to the overall significant degree of inaccuracy in the model, no further attempts at optimization were made.
 Other models were explored instead.

+# XGBoost

+A second attempt at improving overall accuracy was made with XGBoost.
+The same Kaggle data used for the Logistic Regression earlier was for this.

+### Data Preprocessing

+The data was loaded into a Pandas Dataframe and cleaned to forward fill Nan values with the fillna(method='ffill') function.
+The unique values of "Degree of endangerment" are also identified and printed.

+These Degrees of Endangerment are then mapped to numeric values and encoded accordingly with the LabelEncoder tool from sklearn.preprocessing.

 # Random Forest

 Due to doubts on the reliability of the data used for Logistic Regression earlier, further data exploration was conducted in order to find more reliable data before attempting a Random Forest model.
 The following data was utilized: